hire-us/hire-us/README.md

-# We're ready for new opportunities.
+# Team is ready for new opportunities.

 We're an experienced and process-driven development team currently accepting applications for new projects.

-We're an excellent fit for businesses aimed at building fully fledged products including: web, multi-platform mobile applications, and back-end coding.
+Our team is an excellent fit for businesses aimed at building fully fledged products including: web, multi-platform mobile applications, and back-end coding.

 Who we are: